True Colours (Australian TV series): Production

 The four-part miniseries was created, written and directed by Erica Glynn and Steven McGregor.
 Danielle MacLean also wrote for the series, which was produced by Greer Simpkin, David Jowsey and Penny Smallacombe for SBS Television and NITV.

-It was filmed entirely on location in the Macdonnell Ranges, east of Alice Springs / Mparntwe, including in the community of Amoonguna.
+It was filmed entirely on location in the Macdonnell Ranges, east of Alice Springs, including in the community of Amoonguna.
 Hundreds of works by artists from Central Australia feature in the series, which represents Arrernte culture and language.

 Release and reception

 True Colours premiered simultaneously on SBS Television and National Indigenous TV on 4 July 2022 as well as on SBS on Demand, running over four consecutive nights on television.

 Critics gave the series favourable reviews, with TV Week calling it "authentic and powerful".